Adrian Cristea

-Adrian Cristea (born 30 November 1983) is a former Romanian professional footballer who played as a winger.
+Adrian Cristea (born 30 November 1983) is a Romanian former professional footballer who played as a winger.

 Club career

 Politehnica Iași

 Cristea, nicknamed "Prințul" (The Prince), was born on 30 November 1983 in Iași, Romania.
 He began playing football for his hometown club, Politehnica, in the Romanian lower leagues.
 After helping Politehnica get promoted from Divizia B, Cristea made his Divizia A debut under coach Vasile Simionaș on 30 July 2004 in a 2–1 loss to Rapid București.
 One week later he netted his first goal when he opened the score in the 2–1 loss to Apulum Alba Iulia.
 On 3 October he scored the only goal in a victory against Steaua București.

 Dinamo București

 After scoring two goals in 15 matches in the first half of the 2004–05 season, Cristea was transferred to Dinamo București where he was wanted by coach Ioan Andone.
 By the end of the season, he won the Cupa României but Andone did not use him in the final against Farul Constanța.
 Cristea started the following season by winning the Supercupa României but again without Andone playing him in the victory against Steaua București.
 The team also reached the 2005–06 UEFA Cup group stage where he played in three games, including a 1–0 victory against title holders CSKA Moscow.

 He helped The Red Dogs win the 2006–07 title, scoring three goals in 28 matches under the guidance of coach Mircea Rednic.
 In the same season, Dinamo reached the UEFA Cup round of 32 where they were eliminated with 3–1 on aggregate by Benfica, Cristea scoring three goals in the campaign, including one in a 2–1 win over Beşiktaş in the group stage.
+Subsequently, Dinamo had the objective of reaching the 2007–08 Champions League group stage, with Cristea appearing in both legs of the third qualifying round against Lazio Roma, which was eventually lost with 4–2 on aggregate.
 On 1 November 2008, he equalized with a header, following a pass from Gabriel Torje for a 1–1 draw against rivals Steaua.

-He contributed to another European performance, helping the club fulfill "The wonder from Liberec" by winning with 3–0 the away game against Slovan Liberec, as the first leg was lost with the same score, qualifying after the penalty shoot-out to the group stage of the 2009–10 Europa League.
+Cristea helped the club achieve what was dubbed "The wonder from Liberec" by winning the away game 3–0 against Slovan Liberec to force a penalty shoot-out after losing the first leg by the same score, ultimately qualifying for the 2009–10 Europa League group stage.
 On 17 October 2010, he scored a penalty goal in a 2–1 derby win over Steaua.